cwibach/Search-Engine/README.md

 javac ResultScore.java
 javac InvertedMethods.java
 javac MeasureCalculations.java
+javac MemoryCalculations.java
 javac PorterStemmer.java
+javac AverageAccuracy.java
 javac GetFile.java
 javac IndexEngine.java
 javac EvalScore.java
+javac BooleanAND.java
 javac BM25.java
+javac CosineSearch.java
+javac ParameterSweep.java
 javac SearchBM25.java
+javac SearchBAND.java
+javac SearchCosine.java
 ```

 ## Running Key Programs ##
-For running search from the command line, only two of the programs need to be run: IndexEngine.java & SearchBM25.java, in this order
+For running search from the command line, only two of the programs need to be run: IndexEngine.java & the chosen searching program (SearchBM25.java, SearchBAND.java, or SearchCosine.java), in this order
 For running the program, it is best to navigate to the same folder as for compiling the programs, "src".

 ### IndexEngine.java ###
+IndexEngine needs a compressed .gz file to run and create the inverted index.
+It was created with LAtimes data for testing, but this was only used for the course and is not able to be shared.
+If you wish to test the code, it is recommended that an appropriate file with documents for searching is obtained first.
+This program does the inversion in memory, and is designed for collections of around 100-200 thousand documents, more and it may cause issues due to memory restrictions and take a very long time.

 IndexEngine.java takes 2 to 4 arguments, any less than 2 and the program will inform the user of the error, the third and fourth arguments are optional parameters.
 1. The compressed .gz file to read in's location, file must exist and be in .gz format
 2. The directory to create all documents and files in, directory must not already exist